Soumi7/codery/readme.md

 - **Competitive programming news** get all news related to coding by specifying the keyword after news

-- **Search Technical Terms** get the meanings of any technical term
+- **Search Technical Terms** get the meanings of any technical term in an instant

-## How is PoseAI diffrent from all the applications out there

-Why would you choose PoseAI?
-Simply because no other app out there implements **real time pose prediction technology**.
-Every time you are stuck on a step or an yogaasana, our PoseAI waits for you to complete it, and only then it gives intructions for the next asana, just like a personal yoga instructor who attends to you real time.
+- **Jokes** funny programming jokes to lighten up your mood but still keep you focused

+- **Linux Man Page** gets the information about in linux command to zulip

+- **Calculator** calculates any kind of mathematical operations to do directly on zulip

-## Research proven benefits of yoga :
+## Screenshots :

 - Yoga can significantly improve mood and **reduc**e the symptoms of **depression** and anxiety.